Gertobin11/match2kidzgame/testing.md

 ## Testing User Goals
 * Finding out how to play the game.
 I opened up the site and pressed the "how to play" button, this brought up a modal which explained how to launch the game and how to play it, closing this brought us back to the main window.
-Passed all tests.
+Passed all tests.[Screenshots]()